jontturi/stadinyt/jams/README.md

 ### Editing an existing event

-Feel free to edit any existing events, and to fix any errors.
+If you are familiar with JSON and GitHub, feel free to edit any existing events, and to fix any errors.